Appearance

 Editing an existing profile

 Click any profile card on Settings → Profiles to open the editor.
 The same inherit/override/Save flow applies.
-The profile card shows an override-count badge — "X of 45 settings customised" — so you can see at a glance how much a profile changes.
+The profile card shows an override-count badge — "X settings customised" — so you can see at a glance how much a profile changes.

 Best practices